-The artwork is made up of 6,500 sculptures made out of marble, bronze, terracotta, plaster and some 10,000 drawings including lithographs, watercolours and engravings.
+The artwork is made up of 6,500 sculptures made out of marble, bronze, terracotta, and plaster, and some 10,000 drawings including lithographs, watercolors, and engravings.

 In spring, the park is especially beautiful and many Parisians and tourists buy the admission ticket just to see the Sculpture Garden without visiting the mansion.

 Inside the Hotel Biron visitors will find more of the sculptor’s work such as the emblematic marble sculptor of The Kiss.

 Visitors will also have the chance to see other artists' work, since one of the halls of the museum is dedicated to Camille Claudel’s work, the artist’s lover, student, and collaborator.

 The Musée Rodin is one of our favorite museums in Paris.
 It's not even necessary to pay the full price to see some of the sculptor’s main work since visitors can just access the Sculptor Garden for just € 4 (US$ 4.30).

 Tuesday to Sunday: 10 am – 6:30 pm

 EU residents (ages 18-25): € 9 (US$ 9.70)

 Free entry with the Paris Pass and the Paris Museum Pass.